mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 ## What do I need to do?

-Before 12/08/2018, if you use the V1 Chat Viewer List API.
+As soon as possible, if you use the V1 Chat Viewer List API.
 Move to V2.
 On this date the V1 endpoint will be removed.

 ## What do I do if I have questions?